 by Richard Holmes

-Best known for his BBC series presentations in War Walks and War Walks II, military history buff Richard Holmes chronicles the bloodiest days of World War I in The Western Front.
-This detailed compendium covers everything from how the front was created and the British Army in France, to the battle of Verdun and the last Hundred Days of the war.
+Best known for his BBC series presentations in War Walks and War Walks II, the late Richard Holmes , acclaimed presenter and author of military history, chronicles the bloodiest days of World War I in The Western Front.
+This book covers everything from how the front was created and the British Army in France, to the battle of Verdun and the last Hundred Days of the war.